trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The TriBITS approach to managing multiple VC repos described above works well for order 10 or so VC repos but will not scale well to order 30 or more.
-For larger numbers of VC repos, one should consider nested integration creating snapshot git repos that aggregate several related repositories.
+For larger numbers of VC repos, one should consider nested integration creating snapshot git repos (e.g. using the tool `snapshot-dir.py`_) that aggregate several related repositories into a single git repo.
 Another approach might be to use git submodules.
-However, note that these tools and processes described here are currently **not** set up to support aggregate VC repos that use git submodules.
-The design decision with TriBITS was to explicitly handle the different git VC repos.
-There are advantages and disadvantages to use git submodules verses the approach currently supported in TriBITS using `egdist`_ and `<projectDir>/cmake/ExtraRepositoriesList.cmake`_.
+However, note that the TriBITS tools and processes described here are currently **not** set up to support aggregate VC repos that use git submodules.
+The design decision with TriBITS was to explicitly handle the different git VC repos using `egdist`_ and `<projectDir>/cmake/ExtraRepositoriesList.cmake`_.
+There are advantages and disadvantages to using git submodules verses the approach currently supported in TriBITS using `egdist`_ and `<projectDir>/cmake/ExtraRepositoriesList.cmake`_.
 It is possible that TriBITS will add support for aggregate git repos that use git submodules but only if there are important projects that choose to use them.
 The discussion of these various approaches and strategies to dealing with aggregate repos is beyond the scope of this document.

 ..
 ToDo: Discuss a repo clone script.